dmjio/s3-signer/README.md

   * It's 30% slower, and for all intents and purposes no more secure than HMAC-SHA1 (no known vulnerabilities exist for it, to my knowledge).
 Plain SHA1 is a different story.
-Collisions can be found, but there is no known way to apply those to HMAC-SHA1, outside of brute-force.
+Collisions can be found, but there is no known way to apply those to HMAC-SHA1.
-    Keep praying P ≠ NP.
   * For the curious [SHA-1 is broken](https://www.schneier.com/blog/archives/2005/02/sha1_broken.html)
   * For the insecure (Scheiner quote from same article above)